mikazo777/x11_many_button_mouse_config/README.md

 For X window system, many button mouse config file

 # Overview
-In Fedora, CentOS, Redhat, Asianux, you can only use up to 10 mouse buttons with MX Revolution.
+On Fedora, CentOS, Redhat and Asianux, you can only use up to 10 mouse buttons.
-So, you can't use Sum wheel buttons.
 But, if you use this file, you can up to 20 mouse buttons with your mouse.

 # How to use